 Cloudera clusters should meet ever-changing security criteria set by governing agencies, companies, industries, and the public as a system meant to support huge types and quantities of data.
-Cloudera clusters are made up of Hadoop core & ecosystem elements, all of which must be safeguarded against several risks to preserve the confidentiality, integrity, & availability of the cluster’s services and data.
+Cloudera clusters consist of Hadoop core and ecosystem components.
+It is essential to protect these against various risks to ensure the confidentiality, integrity, and availability of the cluster’s services and data.

 As a component of a GDPR compliance framework, Cloudera delivers a common platform to aid with the security & governance of private consumer information, with the capacity to detect breaches, implement policies, analyze data lineage, and undertake audits.